jdoleary/Spellmasons/TasksBackburner.md

+- when using a public server, sometimes the ws connection will close.
+Fix wsPie so it will try to reconnect
 - why does swap use Unit.setLocation but charge uses Unit.moveTo?
 Is there a bug here?
 - What about a prisoner AI that you can unleash, or traps that you can unlease in a line
 - keybinding common spells